 Erie holds an A+ rating from both AM Best for financial strength and the BBB.
 Customers are generally quite happy with this underrated provider and its many customizable and cost-effective coverage plans.

 |High customer satisfaction||Mixed customer service reviews during claims process|

 |Easily customizable plans|

 Click on our full Erie auto insurance review to learn whether it’s the right company for your needs.

 High-risk drivers often face steep car insurance rates and don’t know where to turn for help.
 We recommend that they get a quote from Progressive.
 The provider offers an accident forgiveness program and is known for its willingness to insure customers with bad driving records.

-Progressive is also a highly reliable company, with an A+ rating for financial health from AM Best as well as an A+ rating from the BBB.
+Progressive is also a highly reliable company, with an A+ rating for financial health from AM Best.
 Progressive’s winning combination of accessibility and benefits makes it a good option to consider in your search for the best cheap car insurance in Washington, D.C.